-GOCOM and the Board annually review the status of each director to determine whether he or she is independent based on the criteria of the Canadian Securities Administrator as set out in National Instrument 52-110 - Audit Committees.
+GOCOM and the Board annually review the status of each director to determine whether he or she is independent based on the criteria of the Canadian Securities Administrators as set out in National Instrument 52-110 - Audit Committees.
 A majority of CU directors are independent.

-Under CU's current leadership structure, the offices of the Chair & Chief Executive Officer are held by Ms. Southern.
+Under CU's current leadership structure, the offices of Chair & Chief Executive Officer are held by Ms. Southern.
 The Board continues to ensure that it can function independently and objectively from management with the appointment of Mr. Simpson as the independent Lead Director.

-The following table summarizes the independence status of each director and, where applicable, the reasons for the Board's determination that a particular individual is not independent.
+The following table summarizes the independence status of each director and new nominee and, where applicable, the reasons for the Board's determination that a particular individual is not independent.

 Director Independent Not independent Reason for non-independent status

-Matthias F. Bichsel ✓
+Matthias F. Bichsel ~

-Loraine M. Charlton ✓
+Loraine M. Charlton ~

-Robert B. Francis ✓

-Robert J. Normand ✓
+Robert J. Normand ~

-Hector A. Rangel ✓
+Hector A. Rangel ~

-Laura A. Reed ✓
+Laura A. Reed ~

-James W. Simpson ✓
+James W. Simpson ~

 Nancy C. Southern ✓ As Chair & Chief Executive Officer, has a material relationship with CU.

 Linda A. Southern-Heathcott ✓ As an immediate family member of the Chair & Chief Executive Officer, has a material relationship with CU.

-Charles W. Wilson ✓
+Charles W. Wilson ~

+Wayne G. Wouters [] ~